REI Co-Op Stuff Travel 20 Review

 Packing & Accessibility

-For our favorite travel backpacks to pack, check out the Osprey Porter and the Patagonia Headway MLC.
+For our favorite travel backpacks to pack, check out the Osprey Porter and the Patagonia MLC or the Cotopaxi Allpa.

 To be so lightweight and compact, the REI Stuff Travel backpack has to be made of lightweight materials—which are inherently less durable.
 For the uses of this pack, however, it is plenty durable.

-If you're looking for the burliest travel backpack, check out the travel-backpack-meets-duffel, the Osprey Transporter.
+If you're looking for the burliest travel backpack, check out the travel-backpack-meets-duffel, the Eagle Creek Cargo Hauler.
 If you're looking for something more formal, the Minaal Carry-On is both elegant and highly durable.
-And we also liked the Patagonia Headway MLC as a durable soft suitcase.
+And we also liked the Patagonia MLC as a durable soft suitcase.

 Weight & Capacity

-For just under $30, this backpack is a great deal.
-This is an excellent solution for those who don't yet want to invest in new luggage or a full travel backpack, but need some lightweight bag to carry a few things around town once they arrive at their destination.
+This backpack is a great deal.
+It's an excellent solution for those who don't yet want to invest in new luggage or a full travel backpack but need a lightweight bag to carry a few things around town once they arrive at their destination.